VikParuchuri/vik-blog/_posts/2012-01-17-parallel-r-loops-for-windows-and-linux.md

 ---
+categories: vik
+cover: false
+date: 2012-01-17 14:41
 layout: post
-title: Parallel R Loops in Windows and Linux
-date: 2012-01-17 14:41
+modified: 2014-01-07 18:47
 slug: parallel-r-loops-for-windows-and-linux
-modified: 2014-01-07 18:47
 status: published
+subclass: post
-categories: Linux Windows parallel R
+tags: Linux Windows parallel R
+title: Parallel R Loops in Windows and Linux
 ---

 Parallel computation may seem difficult to implement and a pain to use, but it